 |MRI of spine||Evaluate for lumbosacral disk herniation, cauda equina syndrome, spinal tumors, spinal cord compression, multiple sclerosis|

 |Other||Cystoscopy, retrograde cystourethrography||Evaluate for suspected bladder tumors and bladder or urethral stones or strictures|

 |Urodynamic studies (e.g., uroflowmetry, cystometry, electromyography, urethral pressure profile, video urodynamics, pressure flow studies of micturition)||Evaluate bladder function (detrusor muscle and sphincter) in patients with neurogenic bladder to help guide management|

 Initial management involves catheterization with Foley’s catheter.
 However, if urethral catheterization is unsuccessful or contraindicated, Supra-Pubic catheterization is the choice.
 The aim is to decompress the bladder before more damage occurs.
-Thus, emptying of bladder with urine bags is the first line of treatment in Acute Urinary Retention.
+Thus, emptying the bladder with urine bags is the first line of treatment for Acute Urinary Retention.

-Next step is to establish the diagnosis with the proper lab tests and imaging.
-Correct history and physical examination also helps in establishing the diagnosis of retention of urine.
+The next step is to establish the diagnosis with the proper lab tests and imaging.
+Correct history and physical examination also help in establishing the diagnosis of retention of urine.

 Additionally, symptomatic treatment may be given to control the exaggerated symptoms in the patient and provide relief from the severe pain of stretching the bladder.

 Nyc click …..expecting more frm u